 Drain and rinse the soaked chickpeas.
 Put them in a large pot (or pressure cooker) with the remaining baking soda and cover with cold water.

-Bring to a boil, then reduce to a simmer until tender, adding more water if necessary.
-This may take a couple of hours or 20-30 minutes in a pressure cooker.
+Bring to the boil then reduce the temperature and simmer until the chickpeas are tender, add more water to keep the chickpeas covered if necessary.
+They may take 1-2 hours to cook or 20-30 minutes in a pressure cooker.
 Once cooked they should be easy to crush between your fingers but not falling apart.

 Leave the chickpeas to cool in the cooking liquid, then drain well, reserving the aquafaba.
 If using tinned or jarred chickpeas, drain and save some aquafaba.
 Add the garlic, lemon and tahini to a food processor or use a stick blender to make a stiff paste.